 - 29. Miami, Florida

 - 31. St. Petersburg, Florida

-- I can’t decide where I want to go – how can I narrow down my options?
+- I can’t decide where I want to go – how can I narrow my options for an East Coast vacation?

 - Which is better – a city vacation, a beach vacation, or a mountain vacation?